Top 10 Companies That Buy Houses for Cash in 2026

 Offerpad gives home sellers options: You can choose between accepting a cash offer from Offerpad, going to market with an Offerpad agent, or a hybrid approach combining upfront cash with an open market listing.
 The iBuyer also boasts flexible closing dates ranging from 8-90 days, as well as perks like free local moves, a cash advance for home improvements, and a 3-day grace period for extra move-out time after closing.

-However, opting for Offerpad’s cash offer comes with an 8% service fee.
-The company is also known to charge significant repair fees, which can further reduce your final offer.
-If you opt to list with an Offerpad agent, you'll pay standard realtor fees of about 6% (assuming 3% goes to the listing agent and 3% is offered as a concession to cover the buyer's agent commission).
+However, opting for Offerpad’s cash offer comes with a service fee of 5–8% The company is also known to charge significant repair fees, which can further reduce your final offer.
+If you opt to list with an Offerpad agent, you'll pay standard brokerage fees of about 6% (assuming 3% goes to the listing agent and 3% is offered as a concession to cover the buyer's agent commission).

 SourceAverage RatingReview Count